hansoh0/SimpleKeylogger/README.md

 This program must be run with privileges.

-This project is for entertainment purposes only,
+This project is a work in progress and for entertainment purposes only, I am not responsible for the misuse of this code.

-I am not responsible for the misuse of this code.
+Contributions are welcome!